SahilKulkarni/Machine-Learning/Logistic Regression/README.md

 Results and Conclusion
 ---
-After 100,000 iterations through the training set at a learning rate of 0.0001, the resulting parameters found were -2.63911473, 0.77588832, 1.17781541 repectively.
+After 100,000 iterations through the training set at a learning rate of 0.0001, the resulting parameters found were -2.6242539, 0.76348427, and 1.17312019 repectively.
+The scatterplot shows that these values do approximately seperate the data.
 I am not sure how to determine an appropriate learning rate and iteration amount yet.